saimiri/hugojoco/README.md

 ### -salt

-The salt to be used when hashing the email addresses for internal use.
+The salt to use when hashing the email addresses for internal use.
 This is not intended to make the hash more secure but to make it unique for each site. **Default:** none

 ### -address